Italy's Fondiaria moves Mediobanca stake to escrow account

-MILAN (Reuters) - Debt-stricken Italian insurer Fondiaria-SAI’s FOSA.MI 3.9 percent stake in investment house Mediobanca (MDBI.MI) will be moved to an escrow account to comply with antitrust requirements for Fondiaria’s merger with Unipol (UNPI.MI).
+MILAN, Sept 20 (Reuters) - Debt-stricken Italian insurer Fondiaria-SAI’s 3.9 percent stake in investment house Mediobanca will be moved to an escrow account to comply with antitrust requirements for Fondiaria’s merger with Unipol.

 Insurance rival Unipol agreed in January to rescue Fondiaria in a complex four-way merger deal brokered by Mediobanca, which was Fondiaria’s biggest creditor.

-Mediobanca’s core shareholders approved the transfer to an escrow account at BNP Paribas (BNPP.PA), Mediobanca said in a statement on Thursday.
+Mediobanca’s core shareholders approved the transfer to an escrow account at BNP Paribas, Mediobanca said in a statement on Thursday.

 Reporting by Francesca Landini; Editing by David Goodman